Speedy Comet Honda to pass near Earth next week Posted on

 southern sky in the early morning hours and a tough catch in the

-constellation Pisces Austrinus the Southern Fish.
+Pisces Austrinus the Southern Fish.

 Using the “lure” of time, I made two observations – one around midnight